hearsecurity/HearCrypt/README.md

 # HearCrypt

-## HearCrypt is a encryption decryption tool under construction.
+## HearCrypt is a encryption tool under construction.